Lobster Facts, Photos, and Biology: Interesting Invertebrates

 To many people, a lobster is simply a source of tasty meat that's fun to eat at social events.
 Living lobsters can be fascinating animals to observe and study, however.
 They deal with the problems of living very differently from humans.
-They have gills instead of lungs, different sense organs and a nervous system that has ganglia—nerve centers—but not a true brain.
-Nevertheless, lobsters are very successful creatures and are found in all oceans of the world.
+They have gills instead of lungs, different sense organs, and a nervous system that has ganglia—nerve centers—but not a true brain.
+Nevertheless, they are very successful creatures and are found in all oceans of the world.

-My interest in lobsters began when I was at a high school event shortly after I arrived in Canada from the UK.
-A container of lobsters was present to feed the crowd.
-Another student told me that the live lobsters were going to be put into boiling water to cook, something that I had never heard of before.
+My interest in the animals began when I was at a high school event shortly after I arrived in Canada from the UK.
+A container of live lobsters was present to feed the crowd.
+Another student told me that the animals were going to be put into boiling water to cook, something that I had never heard of before.
 I was horrified and refused to eat any lobster meat.
 Boiling the animals alive seemed incredibly cruel to me.
 I did eat other types of meat, however.
-It didn’t occur to me that this too could have been seen as a form of cruelty to animals, depending on how the animals were treated and killed.
+It didn’t occur to me that this too could be seen as a form of cruelty to animals, depending on how the animals are treated.

 A lobster's body is divided into two sections.
-The first is the cephalothorax, which contains the head and the thorax and is made of fused segments.
-The eyes, antennae and mouth parts are attached to the head, or cephalon, and the legs are attached to the thorax.
+The first is known as the cephalothorax.
+This contains the head and the thorax and is made of fused segments.
+The eyes, antennae, and mouth parts are attached to the head, or cephalon, and the legs are attached to the thorax.
 The second body section is the abdomen, which consists of a visibly segmented region and a wider tail at the end.
 The underside of the abdomen has multiple pairs of swimmerets (or pleopods) attached to it, which help the lobster to move.

-Lobsters are crustaceans and belong to an order of animals called the Decapoda.
+Lobsters are crustaceans (members of the class Crustacea) and belong to an order of animals called the Decapoda.
 The order name refers to the ten legs, which are arranged in five pairs.
 The first pair of legs of many lobsters are greatly enlarged to form claws.
-One claw is larger than the other and is known as the crusher claw, while the smaller claw is called the pincer claw.
+One claw is larger than the other and is known as the crusher claw while the smaller claw is called the pincer claw.
 These claws are used for manipulating objects but not for walking.
-Interestingly, some lobsters have the crusher claw on their right side while others have it on the left side, so lobsters have a form of handedness.
+Interestingly, some lobsters have the crusher claw on their right side while others have it on the left side, so the animals have a form of handedness.
 The remaining four pairs of legs are the walking legs.

 Lobsters usually move by walking along the ocean floor.
-When they're threatened they can swim backwards very rapidly, curling the underside of their abdomen and tail up toward the underside of the cepahothorax and then uncurling it again.
-Some reports claim that lobsters can move at up to five meters a second using this procedure.
+When they're threatened, they can swim backwards rapidly by curling the underside of the abdomen and tail up toward the cephalothorax and then uncurling it again.
+Some reports claim that the animals can move at up to five meters a second using this procedure.

 The Exoskeleton and Molting

 The lobster's skeleton is on the surface of its body instead of on the inside and is known as an exoskeleton or shell.
-As a lobster grows, it periodically sheds its exoskeleton in a process called molting.
-ThIs is necessary because the exoskeleton is too hard to allow the lobster's body to expand.
+As the animal grows, it periodically sheds its exoskeleton in a process called molting.
+This is necessary because the exoskeleton is too hard to allow the lobster's body to expand.

-The lobster that emerges from the old shell is in a very delicate state.
-It's covered by a new exoskeleton that formed under the old one, but this new covering is soft and needs time to harden.
+The animal that emerges from the old shell is in a very delicate state.
+It's covered by a new exoskeleton that formed under the old one.
+The new covering is soft and needs time to harden.
 The softness of the new shell allows the lobster's body to increase in size but also makes the animal vulnerable to predators.
 In the wild, molting generally happens in a secluded place, such as a burrow.

 The American Lobster

-According to the Lobster Institute at the University of Maine, an estimated one in two million American łobsters is blue, one in ten million is red and one in thirty million is yellow.
-The frequency of calico lobsters is also one in thirty million.
+According to the Lobster Institute at the University of Maine, an estimated one in two million American łobsters is blue, one in ten million is red, and one in thirty million is yellow.
+The frequency of calico (orange and brown) lobsters is also one in thirty million.

-The eyes of lobsters are located at the ends of little stalks and are movable.
-Lobsters have compound eyes which give them a 180 degree view of the world.
+The eyes of lobsters are located at the ends of short stalks and are movable.
+The animals have compound eyes that give them a 180 degree view of the world.
 It’s thought that the eyes are sensitive to light intensity and movement but don’t produce a very clear image.

-Lobster eyes are interesting because they contain mirrors instead of lenses.
+The eyes are interesting because they contain mirrors instead of lenses.
 Each of our eyes—and the eyes of most other animals—contains a lens that refracts (bends) light rays so that they hit the retina, the light-sensitive layer at the back of the eyeball.
-The lobster eye is made of many sections, each containing a reflective surface that acts as a mirror instead of a lens.
-The mirrors reflect the light rays on to the light-sensitive layer of the eye.
-Lobsters don't have color vision.
+The lobster eye is made of many tube-like segments, each containing reflective surfaces that act as mirrors instead of a lens.
+The mirrors reflect the light rays onto the retina.

 "Sound" is created by vibrations at the specific frequencies that an ear can detect.
-When the ear is stimulated it sends a signal to the brain, which creates the sensation of sound.
+When the ear is stimulated, it sends a signal to the brain.
+This creates the sensation of sound.
 Lobsters almost certainly can't sense sounds in the way that we do, since they don't have any sense organ that behaves like our ears.
 They do detect vibrations, however.
 They also produce low frequency vibrations themselves by contracting and relaxing special muscles at the base of their antennae.
-This causes the carapace - the exoskeleton over the cephalothorax - to vibrate.
-The function of these vibrations is uncertain, but they may play a role in defence.
+This causes the carapace (the exoskeleton over the cephalothorax) to vibrate.
+The function of the vibrations is uncertain, but they may play a role in defence.

 Lobsters have an excellent sense of smell.
 They use the first, shorter pair of antennae to detect scents.
 These short antennae, which each consist of two branches, are actually known as antennules.
 The many tiny hairs on the antennules pick up a wide range of odors.

 The mouth parts and the legs of a lobster have taste receptors.
 The second, longer pair of antennae are sensitive to touch.
-The exoskeleton has fine hairs which also sense touch.
+The exoskeleton has fine hairs that also sense touch.